 The exam will be in class, and you will have the full time to complete it.
-A well prepared student will have no problems being done in 120 minutes.
+A well prepared student will have no problems being done in 120 minutes, but you will have 3 hours if you need it.
 It will be closed book, closed notes, closed laptops, closed cell phones, closed bricks, closed everything and no discussions allowed with class mates during the exam.

 Here is a list of topics that you should be able to explain or use in a program.
 Understanding these topics well will help you do well on the exams.

 This is a guide, not a guarantee.
 I intend for it to help you, but questions on the exam can come from any material we have studied in this class.